-- (1) Academic Performance for Graduation: Students must present credit (with a minimum grade of D or equivalent) in ★120, which satisfy program requirements; present a graduation average of at least 2.0; and present Satisfactory Academic Standing.
+- (1) Academic Performance for Graduation: Students must present credit (with a minimum University of Alberta grade of D or equivalent) in ★120, which satisfy program requirements; present a graduation average of at least 2.0; present an average of at least 2.0 on all courses applied to the major; and present Satisfactory Academic Standing.
 The graduation average is the quotient of (a) the total number of grade points earned by students in courses credited to the degree, and (b) the total weight of those courses.
 (Also refer to Academic Standing regulations described in §44.6.)
-In the case of students who attempted, as part of their program, courses at an institution for which the grades are not precisely equivalent to those of this university, the degree is awarded at the discretion of the Faculty. - (2) Degrees With Distinction: Degrees With Distinction shall be awarded to students who achieve an average of at least 3.5 or better on the last ★60 of their programs completed at the University of Alberta, including failed courses but excluding any courses not credited to the degree.
+In the case of students who attempted, as part of their program, courses at an institution for which the grades are not precisely equivalent to those of this university, the degree is awarded at the discretion of the Faculty.
+Courses with final grades less than C- are not transferred from other postsecondary institutions. - (2) Degrees With Distinction: Degrees With Distinction shall be awarded to students who achieve an average of at least 3.5 or better on the last ★60 of their programs completed at the University of Alberta, including failed courses but excluding any courses not credited to the degree.
 If the last ★60 of the program at the University of Alberta do not fall exactly within a given Fall/Winter or Spring/Summer, a weighted average is used.
 Please contact the Undergraduate Student Services Office for further information.